 Where mortgage rates are headed

-Rate watchers want to know if this is the time to jump on low mortgage rates or if they should wait a little longer in hopes of getting even deeper discounts on loans.
-It’s a good bet rates will at least stay at these low levels for many weeks and probably months to come.
+Now is the time to jump on low mortgage rates rather than waiting a little longer in hopes of getting even deeper discounts on loans.
+It’s a good bet rates will at least stay at these low levels for months to come.
 You can see the forecast for the year ahead here.

-Jumbo borrowers will find they must cast a wide net to find a lender because many have exited this market to cut back on risk.
-In addition, refinancing with cash out is shrinking because lenders are worried people will lose their jobs and be unable to pay, while home values could possibly fall if the recession is prolonged.
+Jumbo borrowers, meanwhile, will find they must cast a wide net to find a mortgage.
+Some lenders, fearful of risk amid the coronavirus recession, have left this market.
+Refinancing with cash out is shrinking because lenders are worried people will lose their jobs and be unable to pay, while home values could possibly fall if the recession is prolonged.